cuteboxcc/about/src/pages/deploy.md

 ## Updating

-To update to the latest cutebox-be release run `cd /cutebox && git pull`.
+To update to the latest cutebox-be release become root and run `cd /cutebox && git pull && systemctl restart cutebox`.
 The frontend receives automatic updates.

 <br>